FunkyMuse/Blog/_posts/2021-03-29-dagger-part-5.md

     fun intentHandler(intent: Intent) = IntentHandler(intent)
 }
 ```
-we have to use `@Provides` since the code is coming from outside our own project, otherwise we could've
+we have to use `@Provides` since the code is coming from outside of our own project, otherwise we could've
 just annotated the class with `@ActivityScoped` and `@Inject constructor()` and voila.

 However can do the following for example: